austinvaness/ModDebugBuild/README.md

 Additionally, this plugin unloads the modded models when the game unloads.
 You should no longer have to restart the game to update a model.

 ## Installation
-In order to use this plugin, you must install [Plugin Loader](https://github.com/austinvaness/PluginLoader).
+In order to use this plugin, you should install [Plugin Loader](https://github.com/austinvaness/PluginLoader).
 After installing Plugin Loader, simply find and enable Mod Debugging in the plugin list from the game menu.

+If you wish to use this plugin without Plugin Loader you can, but you will have to compile the dll files yourself using the source code.